25 Genius Kids’ Halloween Party Ideas (Fast, Cheap, & Ridiculously Cute)

 Quick Win Checklist (Start Here Before You Decorate)

-- Plan 5 stations, max: Treat table, game, craft, photo booth, and chill zone.
-More than five = chaos.
+- Plan 5 stations, max: Treat table, game, craft, photo booth, and a chill zone.
+Anything more and you’re one spilled punch bowl away from chaos.

-- Keep it short + sweet: 90–120 minutes is perfect.
-Long enough for fun, short enough to avoid sugar crashes.
+- Keep it short + sweet: 90 to 120 minutes is the sweet spot.
+Long enough for fun, short enough to avoid sugar crashes and costume drama.

 Top Kids’ Halloween Party Ideas to Delight Your Little Ghouls